scientific-python/scientific-python-archive/presentations/proposed/scipy2022/general/proposal.md

 ## Short Summary

-The Scientific Python project aims to better coordinate the ecosystem and prepare Scientific Python for the next decade.
+The Scientific Python project aims to better coordinate the ecosystem and grow the community.
-We are a group of volunteers behind several projects from the ecosystem committed to expanding our community by generating a welcoming and friendly environment where projects collaborate, build, and improve together.
+This talk focuses on our efforts to expand our community by generating a welcoming and friendly environment where people collaborate, build, and improve together.
+Come hear about our recent community building and outreach efforts, and learn how you can get involved!

 ## Abstract